hybrid-publishing-lab/hybrid-lecture-player/README.md

 Print and save a pdf of the page from the browser (doesn’t work in every browsers) in the root folder, and name it ```manual.pdf``` (replace the previous one if necessary).
 It will automatically be linked to the PDF button in the file ```ìndex.html```.

 # ready to play!

+## Copyright

+Hybrid Lecture Player software is licenced as GNU Affero General Public Licensehttp://www.gnu.org/licenses/agpl-3.0.txt
+Design Creative Commons Attribution-ShareAlike 3.0 Germany (CC BY-SA 3.0 DE) http://creativecommons.org/licenses/by-sa/3.0/de/deed.en
+All software dependencies are copyright to their respective owners.
+All fonts are copyright to their respective owners.

+### About the Hybrid Publishing Consortium

+This Case Study is a project by the Hybrid Publishing Consortium (HPC), a research project with a mission to support the development of open source software for public infrastructures in publishing.
+HPC pursues a model of digital interoperability, frameworks as opposed to platforms, that combines ISO standards with experimental approaches to dynamic publishing, using existing Open Source expert projects.
+HPC develops concepts for new forms of access to information, and specializes within their research in Museums, Libraries and Archives publishing.

+Funded by the EU major project Innovation Incubator Lüneburg.
+Hybrid Publishng Consortium develops open source software infrastructures for publishing and is part of the Hybrid Publishing Lab at the Centre for Digital Cultures, Leuphana University, Lüneburg, Germany and is funded by the European Union and the German federal State of Lower Saxony.